trinitystake/website/docs/sentinelguides/node/revenues.md

 This check occurs multiple times a day and will test:
 - the node endpoint
 - the node configuration
+- the node hourly price (4.16 DVPN for residential and 13.7 DVPN for datacenters)
 - the node connectivity

 By implementing this process, the Subscription Plan ensures a continuous assessment, allowing for the addition of new nodes and the removal of problematic ones that require corrective measures.